-I was interviewed by Doug of 10 Minute Amiga Retro Cast.
+I was also interviewed by Doug of 10 Minute Amiga Retro Cast.
 Watch his interview and review of Amiga below.

 Read the press release from Black Rose Writing.

 In 1985, a young Laura Rodriguez goes to Silicon Valley to start a career as a computer programmer.
 She finds a job in San Rafael at a quirky startup run by a family with secrets.

 In 2016, a now middle-aged Laura faces growing professional and family crises and the most divisive presidential election in recent history.
 She fears losing her job in the wake of a merger, and she distrusts her new millennial boss.
 Her daughter has cancer, her son quit a lucrative programming job and moved back home, and her marriage is crumbling—especially when an old flame reenters her life.

 Laura must seek solutions from a past she wants to forget.
 She may find them in the computer that changed her life, the Amiga.

 Amiga is available paperback and eBook formats.
 You can find Amiga at your favorite bookstore and retailer.
 Look for holiday deals from your retailer!